 It should be noted that if you pay for purchases at participating retailers, you may not get a 1:1 redemption rate.
-For travel, you can visit the Chase Travel Center to book airfare, hotel stays, car rentals, cruises or travel experiences.
-Finally, moving points to another card in the Chase Ultimate Rewards program can allow you to transfer points to partners, providing more value for your rewards earnings.
+For travel, you can visit the Chase travel portal to book airfare, hotel stays, car rentals, cruises or travel experiences.
+Finally, pooling rewards with a premium card in the Chase Ultimate Rewards program can allow you to transfer points to airline and hotel partners, providing more value for your rewards earnings.

 You should have good to excellent credit (a FICO score between 670 and 850) for the best chance of qualifying for this card.

 The bottom line

 Whether the Capital One Spark Cash Plus or the Chase Ink Business Cash is better for you comes down to how much you plan to spend and whether you’re prepared to pay it off in full each month.
 If you can spend $30,000 within three months, and if you want a charge card without a preset spend limit, the Spark Cash Plus offers a lot of value.
 On the other hand, if your company has more modest spending levels and you want to enjoy a 0 percent introductory APR offer, you’re likely better off with the Ink Business Cash.